ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingTheOculusOVRCameraRig/README.md

 ### Step 5

-For some functionality, tracked like the HMD and controllers items need a VelocityEstimator applied to them.
-In the OVRCameraRig, these items are the `CenterEyeAnchor` (which always has the HMD pose) and the hand controllers `LeftHandAnchor` and`RightHandAnchor`.
+For some functionality, tracked like the HMD and controllers items need a `VelocityEstimator` applied to them.
+In the `OVRCameraRig`, these items are the `CenterEyeAnchor` (which always has the HMD pose) and the hand controllers `LeftHandAnchor` and`RightHandAnchor`.

 * Find the `VelocityEstimator` script in `VRTK.Unity.Core -> Scripts -> Tracking -> Velocity`